 - 1. "Anaphylactic shock" is a severe systematic allergic reaction, resulting from an exposure to an allergen, which may result in death. - 2.
 "Auto-injectable epinephrine "means a disposable drug delivery device that is easily transportable and contains a premeasured single dose of epinephrine used to treat anaphylactic shock. - 3.
-"Standing order" means a prescription protocol or instructions issued by the chief medical officer of the department of health services, the chief medical officer of a county health department, a doctor of medicine licensed pursuant to title 32, chapter 13, or a doctor of osteopathy licensed pursuant to title 32, chapter 17, for non-individual specific epinephrine.
+"Standing order" means a prescription protocol or instructions issued by the chief medical officer of the department of health services, the chief medical officer of a county health department, a doctor of medicine licensed pursuant to title 32, chapter 13, a doctor of naturopathic licensed pursuant to title 32, chapter 14, a doctor of osteopathic medicine licensed pursuant to title 32, chapter 17, a nurse practitioner licensed pursuant to title 32, chapter 15 or a physician assistant licensed pursuant to title 32, chapter 25 for non-individual specific epinephrine.